neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Overview.md

  - Not supported arguments for api actions are silently discarded
  - If a versionable api object is changed in any way, a new revision is created
  - UUIDs follow the [UUID V4 Schema according to RFC 4122](https://wikipedia.org/wiki/Universally_Unique_Identifier)
+ - The API only works with HTTPS
+ - The API requires CORS with basic authentication